pomelio/cookbook/docs/std_array.md

 ```
 import std.array as arr;

-let months = ['March', 'Jan', 'Feb', 'Dec'];
+var months = ['March', 'Jan', 'Feb', 'Dec'];

 assert(arr.sort(months) == ["Dec", "Feb", "Jan", "March"]);

-let array1 = [1, 30, 4, 21, 100000];
+var array1 = [1, 30, 4, 21, 100000];

 assert(arr.sort(array1) == [1, 100000, 21, 30, 4]);
 ```

-## splice(values, start, deleteCount, ...items)
+## splice(values, start, devareCount, ...items)
 > The `splice` method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

 > To create a new array with a segment removed and/or replaced without mutating the original array, use toSpliced().
 To access part of an array without modifying it, see slice().

 - values: the array values
 - start: Zero-based index at which to start changing the array, converted to an integer.
-- deleteCount: optional.
+- devareCount: optional.
 An integer indicating the number of elements in the array to remove from start.

-  - If deleteCount is omitted, or if its value is greater than or equal to the number of elements after the position specified by start, then all the elements from start to the end of the array will be deleted.
-However, if you wish to pass any itemN parameter, you should pass Infinity as deleteCount to delete all elements after start, because an explicit undefined gets converted to 0.
+  - If devareCount is omitted, or if its value is greater than or equal to the number of elements after the position specified by start, then all the elements from start to the end of the array will be devared.
+However, if you wish to pass any itemN parameter, you should pass Infinity as devareCount to devare all elements after start, because an explicit undefined gets converted to 0.

-  - If deleteCount is 0 or negative, no elements are removed.
+  - If devareCount is 0 or negative, no elements are removed.
 In this case, you should specify at least one new element (see below).

 - items: The elements to add to the array, beginning from start.
   - If you do not specify any elements, splice() will only remove elements from the array.

 - return value:
-    - An array containing the deleted elements.
+    - An array containing the devared elements.
     - If only one element is removed, an array of one element is returned.
     - If no elements are removed, an empty array is returned.

 ```
 import std.array as arr;

-let months = ['Jan', 'March', 'April', 'June'];
+var months = ['Jan', 'March', 'April', 'June'];
 arr.splice(months, 1, 0, 'Feb');
 assert(months == ["Jan", "Feb", "March", "April", "June"]);
 arr.splice(months, 4, 1, 'May');